JorenSix/Olaf/paper.md

 On a more meta-level Olaf also facilitates MIR and acoustic fingerprinting research.
 Audio duplicate detection can be used to clean up and evaluate machine learning datasets [@weck2023data].
 Olaf can also serve as a baseline for specific acoustic fingerprinting cases such as broadcast audio monitoring [@cortes2022baf].

-The portability and low memory[^1] usage of Olaf allows it to run on microcontrollers such as the ESP32 or similarly specced microcontrollers.
+The portability and low memory usage of Olaf allow it to run on microcontrollers such as the ESP32 or similarly specced microcontrollers.
+The memory usage to run a 20s query on an index containing one hour of audio is less than 512kB[^1].
+The embedded variant takes considerably less memory since it does not need the key-value store and has a smaller index.
 This unique feature facilitates innovative IoT music recognition and music synchronization applications.
 Olaf also runs in the browser.
 A compilation emits a WebAssembly binary which, together with the Web Audio API, enables browser based acoustic fingerprinting applications.

-Alternative systems with available implementations are by @neuralfp, Panako by @six2022panako, audfprint by @ellis2014labrosafp, PeakFP by @cortes2022baf, ChromaPrint by @chromaprint, SpectroMap by @spectromap and Dejavu by @dejavu.
+Alternative systems with available implementations are by @neuralfp, Panako[^2] by @six2022panako, audfprint by @ellis2014labrosafp, PeakFP by @cortes2022baf, ChromaPrint by @chromaprint, SpectroMap by @spectromap and Dejavu by @dejavu.
 All have a different focus and trade-offs but none offer the portability to target browsers or have the low memory usage to target microcontrollers.

 # Design